asheroto/winget-install/README.md

 ### To do list
 - [x] Use aka.ms shortened URLs and refactor script.
 - [x] Add support for Server 2019 (PR #43).
 - [ ] Improve error/exit handling by moving logic into its own functions.
 Remove the `exit` command to avoid script exit.
-This way we let the script exit naturally and may not even need the `Wait` param.
+This way we let the script exit naturally and may not even need the `Wait` or `NoExit` param.